edggy/WhoGetsCoffee/README.md

 # Who Gets Coffee

-A server to decide who is the *lucky* person that fetches the coffee A provably fair algorithm
+A server to decide who is the *lucky* person that fetches the coffee.

+A provably fair algorithm.

-2 versions, Aborting and Non-Aborting
+2 versions, Aborting and Non-Aborting.

 ## Aborting: